atbcb/usab-uswds/_prowag/chapter-r4-supplementary-technical-requirements.md

 Characters shall be conventional in form.
 Characters shall not be italic, oblique, script, highly decorative, or of other unusual forms.

 #### R410.5 Character Proportions

-Characters shall be selected from fonts where the width of the uppercase letter "O" is 55 percent minimum and 110 percent maximum of the height of the uppercase letter "I".
+Characters shall be selected from fontsmwhere the width of the uppercase letter "O" is 55 percent minimum and 110 percent maximum of the height of the uppercase letter "I".

 #### R410.6 Character Height